miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 If multiple archive timestamps exist, validation may be performed from outer archive timestamps toward inner archive timestamps, or from inner archive timestamps toward outer archive timestamps, depending on implementation or validation policy.

-For validation of inner signatures, timestamps, validation information, and archive structures, the timestamp time of the immediately enclosing signature timestamp or archive timestamp SHOULD be used as the validation reference time.
+For recursive archive validation, implementations SHOULD apply validation processing consistently according to the validation reference time rules defined in the "Validation Reference Time" section.

 ## SIG-LTA (Signature Long-Term Archive Timestamp level)

 SIG-LTA is a signature level that continuously extends the long-term validity of signatures by incrementally adding archive timestamps to SIG-LTV.

 When SIG-LTA is generated for the first time, the first "archive" object is added as `header.ltv.archive`.

 If an "archive" object already exists, long-term validity is continuously preserved by recursively adding the next "archive" object within the existing "archive" object.

 A newly added "archive" object MAY contain "rehashes", which stores renewed hash values for external references ("refs").

 A newly added "archive" object also contains an archive timestamp "timestamp" used to protect all signatures, timestamps, validation information, and renewed hash information accumulated up to that point.

 ### External Reference Hash Renewal (rehashes)

 "rehashes" stores renewed hash values for external references ("refs").

 If the hash algorithm used for externally referenced data becomes obsolete or cryptographically weak, newly calculated hash values using a new hash algorithm are added as "rehashes".

 If "rehashes" is used, it MUST be added within the same "archive" object before generating the corresponding archive timestamp.

 ### Archive Timestamp Input Construction

 The hash input for archive timestamps consists of BASE64URL-encoded elements concatenated using the "." character.

 The archive timestamp hash input is generated using the following procedure.

 1. Initialize the archive timestamp hash input as an empty string.

 2. Append the value of JWS `protected`.